minminlittleshrimp/MCT-daemon/doc/mct.conf.md

 ## RingbufferMinSize

-The minimum size of the Ringbuffer, used for storing temporary DLT messages, until client is connected.
+The minimum size of the Ringbuffer, used for storing temporary MCT messages, until client is connected.

     Default: 500000

 ## RingbufferMaxSize

-The max size of the Ringbuffer, used for storing temporary DLT messages, until client is connected.
+The max size of the Ringbuffer, used for storing temporary MCT messages, until client is connected.

     Default: 10000000

 ## RingbufferStepSize

-The step size the Ringbuffer is increased, used for storing temporary DLT messages, until client is connected.
+The step size the Ringbuffer is increased, used for storing temporary MCT messages, until client is connected.

     Default: 500000